 In addition to our Country Programmes, we conduct research, knowledge sharing and policy and lobby related activities on a number of comparative issues.
 To date, these issues have included memorialisation, the gender-sensitivity of transitional justice mechanisms, impunity, societal impact and judicial independence and victim participation.

-A multi-year comparative programme examining victim participation in transitional justice mechanisms is currently being undertaken.
-We,ve recently entered a strategic partnership with PAX, Dutch peace organisation, which will enable us to work also in other contexts.
+A multi-year comparative programme examining victim participation in transitional justice mechanisms is currently being completed.
+We've recently entered a Strategic Partnership with PAX, Netherlands based peace organisation, which will enable us to work also in other contexts.

 The Observatory of Judicial Independence is a tool to monitor and analyse the internal and external factors that threaten judicial independence in Guatemala.